What Size Light Bar Do I Need for My 4×4? (Australia Guide)

 Combining Light Bars with Driving Lights

-Many Australian 4×4 owners use:
+Many Australian 4×4 owners building premium 4×4 driving lights Australia setups use:

 - Round driving lights for distance